 Chickens in North Male Atoll is an exposed beach and reef break that has quite reliable surf offshore winds are from the south.
 Clean groundswells prevail and the best swell direction is from the southeast.
 A reef breaks left.
 Good surf at all stages of the tide.

-Lohi’s is an exposed reef break that has inconsistent surf offshore winds blow from the north northwest.
+Lohi’s is an exposed reef break that has inconsistent surf offshore winds blowing from the north northwest.
 Most of the surf here comes from groundswells and the optimum swell angle is from the south.
 A left-hand reef break.
 Be wary of rips – they make surfing here dangerous.

 It’s an exposed reef break that has reasonably consistent surf.
 The surf tends to be optimum in the spring.
 Perfect winds are from the north northwest.
 Groundswells are more common than wind swells and the best swell direction is from the south.
 There is a right breaking reef.
 When the surf is up, surfers are likely to take care of dead coral.